cnstuart1/cnstuart1/README.md

 Hi !
-My name is Joe Stuart
+My name is Joe Stuart.
+I'm a geospatial scientist passionate about promoting science and helping others understand analytics and machine learning to solve business problems!
 ==================================================================================================================================

 Data Scientist
 --------------

-I'm developing end-to-end data science and machine learning projects with python.
+I developing end-to-end data science and machine learning projects with python, SQL, and cloud technology providers.

 * 🌍  I'm based in Dallas
 * 🖥️  See my portfolio at [MyPortfilio](http://eportfolio.mygreatlearning.com/joe-stuart)